kpma1985/ansible_proxmox_hetzner/README.md

+Right now, this playboot does not work due Hetzner updates by the installer script.
+Update comming soon

 ### Proxmox on Hetzner BareMetal with ansible

 I made this project just for fun, it allows you to create a proxmox host on Hetzner BareMetal